Table of Contents

 Rubber Gasket Materials

-Offers elasticity, good compression resilience, and resistance to corrosion.
-Specific formulations provide tailored resistance to oils, chemicals, weathering, or temperature (up to 200°C for silicone rubber gasket).
+Offers elasticity, good compression resilience, and corrosion resistance.
+Specific formulations provide tailored resistance to oils, chemicals, weathering, or temperature (up to 200°C for silicone rubber gasket.

 • Nitrile (Buna-N): Resists oils, fuels, and solvents; used in automotive fuel systems and hydraulic seals.